reach1234889/free/README.md

 ## License

-This Foxytoux Installer script is released under the [MIT License](LICENSE).
+This Installer script is released under the [MIT License](LICENSE).

-## Credits

-Foxytoux Installer is developed and maintained by RecodeStudios.Cloud.
-This installer has been made possible thanks to [dxomg](https://github.com/dxomg) for his proot code

----

-**Note:** This script is intended for educational and experimental purposes.
-Use it responsibly and at your own risk.